alexandervantrijffel/ts-node-project-template/README.md

 - github actions configuration for build and test
 - both npm and yarn are supported

-The build performance in development mode increases significantly when using esbuild instead of the Typescript compiler tsc:
+The build performance in **development build mode** increases significantly when using esbuild instead of the Typescript compiler tsc:

 ![](https://user-images.githubusercontent.com/994409/130596241-cedf9860-f4ca-4cb3-8bc6-e4a59aad20c2.png)